Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

-Fortunately, theoretical and empirical evidence suggest that such examples are more the exception than the rule and small choices of $L$ are typically sufficient for the shape restriction to be weak. \cite{babai1980random} show that, with probability approaching one as $n\rightarrow\infty$, in an $n$-unit network drawn uniformly at random from the set of all possible networks, the WL test assigns all units different colors (recall the test must converge at this point) after only {\em two} iterations \citep{morris2021weisfeiler}.
+Fortunately, theoretical and empirical evidence suggest that such examples are more the exception than the rule and that small choices of $L$ are typically enough to separate many graphs. \cite{babai1980random} show that, with probability approaching one as $n\rightarrow\infty$, in an $n$-unit network drawn uniformly at random from the set of all possible networks, the WL test assigns all units different colors (recall the test must converge at this point) after only {\em two} iterations \citep{morris2021weisfeiler}.
 Thus, roughly speaking, for large networks, the weakest possible shape restriction is generically achieved with only $L=2$.
-Of course, having the network drawn uniformly at random is a strong assumption, so this result resides in the opposite extreme relative to the worst-case examples requiring $L=n-1$.
-Nonetheless, it suggests that relatively few layers may often suffice in practice.
-Indeed, \cite{zopf20221} provide empirical evidence on this point, showing that the vast majority of graphs in their dataset can be separated using the WL test after just a {\em single} iteration.
+This might suggest that using a small number of layers is not restrictive in practice.
+Indeed, \cite{zopf20221} provide empirical evidence on this point, showing that the vast majority of graphs in their dataset can be separated using the WL test after a single iteration.

+{\bf Cost of depth.} Empirically, larger $L$ has been found to result in worse predictive performance, and several explanations have been proposed.
+The ``oversmoothing'' phenomenon \citep{li2018deeper,oono2020graph} posits that node embeddings tend to become indistinguishable across many units as the number of layers grows.
+In random geometric graphs (see \autoref{smc}), $L$-neighborhood sizes grow polynomially with $L$, while in Erd\H{o}s-R\'{e}nyi graphs, the growth rate is exponential.
+Accordingly, a small increase in $L$ can induce a large increase in the number of elements aggregated by $\Phi_{1l}(\cdot)$, so by a law of large numbers intuition, the resulting node embeddings tend to concentrate on the same value.
+Since node embeddings are meant to represent network positions, which tend to be quite heterogeneous across units, this results in poor predictive performance.

+The ``oversquashing'' phenomenon \citep{alon2021bottleneck,topping2022understanding} posits that, as $L$ grows, the GNN aggregates an exceedingly large amount of information due to the growth in neighborhood sizes.
+This information is stored in node embeddings of relatively small dimension $H$, resulting in information loss, so the effective size of the receptive field remains small as $L$ grows.